Google Pixel Watch 3: Specs, new tricks, and Watch 2 comparison

 I'm especially fond of the Pixel Watch 3 45mm, as I love how Wear OS 5 adapts to the extra space and the extra 6g of weight is barely noticeable.
 Most importantly, it does slightly better for battery life, though it's still on the low end compared to other Wear OS watches.
 Of course, others on the team with smaller wrists can't stop raving about the petite 41mm option, so it seems both big and small-wristed folks will be happy with the size options.

-Overall, the Pixel Watch 3 is a fantastic Wear OS watch.
+Overall, I still highly recommend the Pixel Watch 3 in most contexts.
 It's stylish, fast, and better connected with your other Google and Pixel devices.
 If you're intrigued by its new Fitbit tools and like its aesthetic, then this is a no-brainer.

 Michael is Android Central's resident expert on wearables and fitness.
 Before joining Android Central, he freelanced for years at Techradar, Wareable, Windows Central, and Digital Trends.
 Channeling his love of running, he established himself as an expert on fitness watches, testing and reviewing models from Garmin, Fitbit, Samsung, Apple, COROS, Polar, Amazfit, Suunto, and more.